 With level term life insurance, your monthly premium is locked in for the term period that you select.
 As long as you keep making your monthly payment, the life insurance company cannot cancel your life insurance or raise your premiums during the term period you select.

 Thrivent’s term life insurance also has a built-in conversion option to convert to permanent life insurance.
 This means that you can exchange your temporary term policy with a permanent policy like whole life without having to redo underwriting.

-Thrivent Whole Life Insurance
+A Quick Review of Thrivent Whole Life Insurance

 Whole life is as old school as life insurance can get.
 As the name suggests, whole life covers you for your entire life and is a permanent life insurance solution.
 Whole life is useful in situations where you need the death benefit to pay, like final expenses or estate planning.

 Whole life’s cash value also comes in handy if you need money in a pinch.
 Your money grows tax-deferred, and you can take tax-free loans against the cash value.
 Also, Thrivent’s whole life is a participating whole life that is eligible to receive non-guaranteed dividends.